aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.toolkit.optimizers/svgoptimizationoptions/cleanlistofvalues/_index.md

 ---
 title: SVGOptimizationOptions.CleanListOfValues
 second_title: Aspose.SVG for .NET API Reference
-description: SVGOptimizationOptions property.
+description: SVGOptimizationOptions CleanListOfValues property.
 Gets or sets the option for rounding to 3 decimal places of list numeric values in attributes.
 It is true by default
 type: docs
 weight: 20
 url: /net/aspose.svg.toolkit.optimizers/svgoptimizationoptions/cleanlistofvalues/